Dr Shambavi Rajagopal MSc, MBA, PhD

-Conventionally there are three bare necessities defined in life, Food, Clothing and Shelter.
-These also form the focal point of charitable work and eco friendly initiatives.
+Conventionally there are three basic necessities defined in life, Food, Clothing and Shelter.
+These also form the focal point of charitable work and ecofriendly initiatives.
 However not much environmental consideration is given to clothing even though this creates a lot of waste which has to be thrown away, as there is not much which can be done with textile scrap.

-Our Creative minds, SAVE, SCRAP & SEW them into articles of utility.
-We then give these out for charity.
-The Team work is voluntary and also the equipment and material required to accomplish our vision is our own.
+The creative minds at SAVE, SCRAP & SEW convert fabric scraps into articles of utility which are gifted to charity.
+The Team work is voluntary and also the personal equipment and threads are used to accomplish the vision.

-Dr Shambavi sews for a hobby, she finds this a big stress buster to her busy schedule and also when she needs to gift someone, she does it one of her own work, to give the personal touch.
-The hobby, the scrap, the environment, the pain in the community, all combined and started as a small effort to save these scraps, stitch something useful out of it and hand it out to some charity which will distribute the stuff to someone who can use it.
+Dr. Shambavi sews for a hobby.
+She finds sewing, a big stress buster, in her busy schedule.
+She also likes to stitch personal gifts for her near and dear ones.
+The hobby, the scrap, the environment, the pain in the community, all combined and started as a small effort to save these scraps, stitch something useful out of it and hand it out to anyone who will distribute the items to someone who can use it.

 Collaborating with Red Crescent

 Sewing is my hobby, and often I would spend time, sewing quilts, cushions and other daily use articles for my near and dear ones.
 I get a lot of satisfaction in gifting something which I have made with my own hands, and most importantly it is made with love.

 With Save Scrap and Sew, I could spread this feeling to other people and now the whole team shares the satisfaction of giving, while also contributing to the environment